 Jeanne’s own dogs over the years have been rescues; she currently has a Shih Tzu, a Papillon, a Lhasa Apso, and a Chihuahua, all of which are rescues with special needs.

-Heather Risser has fostered pets in her home for eight years.
+Heather Risser has fostered pets in her home for over a dozen years.
 “I love when a dog gets to be a dog.
 I like when you get an adolescent dog and teach it some manners,” Heather says.
 In addition to the many foster dogs and cats she’s cared for over the years, Heather also has two dogs of her own: a German Shepherd and a German Shorthaired Pointer.

 For as long as Linda Freshley can remember there’s been a dog in her house.
 For the past few years, it’s been more like three dogs in the house: her own two plus a foster.